tinyheero/tinyheero.github.io/_drafts/tiddly-wiki-my-setup.md

 <img src="{{ site.url }}/assets/tiddlywiki/tiddlywiki_empty.png" alt = "TiddlyWiki Empty HTML" />
 </p>

 From there, you can basically just start using TiddlyWiki.
-I won't go into any tutorial as to how to use it as I think it's fairly self-explanatory and the TiddlyWiki website has a plethora of resources that can help you.
+As I mentioned at the beginning of this post, I won't go into any tutorial as to how to use it.
+I would recommend going to the TiddlyWiki website, which has a plethora of resources that can help you.

-The important thing here is that anything you do to your TiddlyWiki is encapsulated inside this single HTML file.
+The important thing to recognize here is that **your entire TiddlyWiki is encapsulated inside a single HTML file**.
+As such, any changes you make will simply change this one file.
 This allows you to easily share your entire wiki to others.
 Additionally, you also deposit this HTML file to some cloud based storage (e.g. Google Drive) allowing you to sync aross machines.

-While this single HTML file approach is great for getting started, I've found the biggest disadvantage is that the HTML file can become unwiedly as you add more content.
+While this single HTML file approach is great for getting started, I've found the **biggest disadvantage is that the HTML file can become monolithic and unwieldy over time as you add more content**.
 As a consequence, using a cloud-based storage solution may result in syncing issues because every single change you make triggers a sync of the HTML file.
 I have also been in situations where I would switch to another computer and forget to wait for the entire syncing process to finish (this could be long depending on how big your file is).
 I may end up editing an older version of the file creating further syncing issues.
 Although this may seem pedantic, this has occurred enough to be more than just a nuisance!

 This is why I would advocate for the alternative approach of using TiddlyWiki through Node.js

 ### Node.js approach

-The Node.js approach requires only a few extra steps to get started with TiddlyWiki.
+The Node.js approach requires only a few extra steps.
 First, you need to install Node.js.
 These instructions will depend on your operating system.
 On Mac OSX, you can use HomeBrew to install Node.js:

 ```bash
 brew install node